gthampak/guythampakkul/README.md

 - Programming Languages (in Haskell)
 - Theory and Computation (in Haskell)
 - Computer Systems (in C)
-- Functional Programming (in Gallina)
+- Functional Programming (in Gallina/Coq)
 - Discrete Mathematics
 - Senior Seminar